ice-csic-astroexotic/ML-Poppyns/docs/index.md

   and detection of a population of neutron stars obtained by running the script `pypopsyn/simulator/simulate_population_magrot_det.py`.

+* The `example_posterior_samples_harmonic` subfolder contains unnormalized posterior samples from snle training to use with the Harmonic package for model comparison.

 * The `observations` subfolder contains catalogs with observed data.

 * The `paper_results` subfolder contains data results for our publications.